Wikimedia needs to re-think MediaWiki staging environments

 1. I'll admit that I didn't even think of that, thanks cscott for pointing it out↩︎

-This article is tagged as: wikimedia
+This entry is tagged as: wikimedia

 Feedback?
 Please email any comments to hi@taavi.wtf, or toot them at @taavi@wikis.world.